OpenMined/PyDP/examples/restaurant_demo/README.md

 Visit data for a single day is stored in the `day_data.csv` file.
 It includes the visitor’s ID, the visit duration (in minutes), and the money spent at the restaurant.

-This triggers the logic of `CountVisitsPerHour`.
-It reads the daily statistics and calculates the number of visitors that entered the restaurant every hour of the day.
-The calculation is done twice.

-*   First, `CountVisitsPerHour` computes the raw counts and outputs them to `non_private_counts_per_hour.csv`.
-*   Next, `CountVisitsPerHour` calculates private (anonymized) counts using the PYDP and prints them to `private_counts_per_hour.csv`.

 The image below illustrates the results.
 The Orange (right) bars represent the counts without anonymization while blue (left) bars correspond to the private